k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/02_hardware_req_for_dev_qa.md

 ### Linux Servers Ports

-Open the following ports on the Linux server and make sure they are accessible from Management stations.
+Open the following ports on the Linux server and ensure they are accessible from Management stations.

 Depending on your setup, not all ports are required: